JQCVSC/Cloud-Security-Web-App-Challenge/README.md

-# Project: Secure-Pass-Sentinel (Password Strength Checker)
+# Cloud Security Web App Challenge: Secure-Pass-Sentinel

+## Project Overview
+This cloud challenge focuses on enhancing and deploying "Secure-Pass-Sentinel", a password strength checker web application, using serverless cloud technologies.
+Participants will improve the existing application and deploy it on either Google Cloud Platform (GCP) using Cloud Run or Amazon Web Services (AWS) using Lambda and API Gateway.

 ## Challenge Objective 🎯
-Enhance and deploy a password strength checker web application using either Google Cloud Platform (GCP) or Amazon Web Services (AWS).
-The goal is to improve functionality, security, or performance of the web app and ensure it's correctly deployed and functioning in the cloud.
+Enhance the Secure-Pass-Sentinel application and deploy it as a serverless web app using either Google Cloud Platform (GCP) or Amazon Web Services (AWS).
+The goal is to improve functionality, security, and performance of the web app while ensuring it's correctly deployed and functioning in a serverless cloud environment.

 ## Key Requirements
 1. **Enhance/Modify the App**: Make significant improvements or add new features to the provided password strength checker.